Windows Network Drive (WND)

 Restart Apache, open your ownCloud Admin page and start creating SMB/CIFS mounts.

-First, go to the admin settings and set up the required WND mounts.
+Go to the admin settings and set up the required WND mounts.
 Be aware though, that there are some limitations.
 These are:

-$userplaceholder in the share, such as
+$userplaceholder for the share name, such as

 $userplaceholder in the root, such as